brtknr/SeleniumScraper/README.md

 This is used for post processing the scraped data.
 To install:

 `$ conda install pandas` or `$ pip install pandas`

+# Executing

+After the requirements are fulfilled, run `scaper.py` using python:

+`$ python scraper.py`

+What you should obtain if it runs successfully are two files: `table.csv` and `random.csv` as included with this repository.